 The secret to fluffy scrambled eggs?
 Whisk them well, then cook on medium-low heat.
 Yes, it will take a little longer, but the fluffy result is well worth it.

 But fluffy scrambled eggs are especially good.
 They are like these tasty, savory, melt-in-your-mouth clouds.
-And they are very easy to make, as long as you follow a few simple rules.
+And they are very easy to make (though perhaps not as easy as microwave eggs), as long as you follow a few simple rules.